 - Facial swelling is common.
 Place ice packs on your face near the extraction site as needed.

 - Take your prescribed medications according to the directives you receive from Dr. Perry.
-If you have a reaction to medication, such as itching or swelling, stop taking the medication.
+If you have a reaction to the medication, such as itching or swelling, stop taking the medication.
 You should also visit the emergency room.

 - Refrain from using tobacco products for at least three days.
 Smoking can lead to painful medical conditions like dry socket.